sagemath/grant-europe/WorkPackages.rst

-Develop and demonstrate a set of APIs enabling components such as database interfaces, computational modules, separate systems such as GAP, SAGE to be flexibly combined and run smoothly across a range of environments (cloud, local, server, ...).
+Develop and demonstrate a set of APIs enabling components such as database interfaces, computational modules, separate systems such as GAP, Sage to be flexibly combined and run smoothly across a range of environments (cloud, local, server, ...).

 Pick up standard components/service for storage and sharing,